 We all love a great Christmas garland.
-And I was no different.
 I just desired to create something I hadn’t seen done before.

 string, scissors, sticks of uniform size, cutting device, patience

-1. Find your twigs of choice.
-I happened to land this bunch at a thrift store for $10.
+I happened to land this bunch of bundled branches at a thrift store for $10.
 The uniform shape made them very easy to work with.

 2. Decide how thick you’d like your garland to end up.
 Cut twigs to desired length.